patrick-rotter/youtube-clone/README.md

 # youtube-clone

-This is a simple practice project of the Youtube front page using [create-react app](https://create-react-app.dev/).
+This is a simple practice project of the YouTube front page using [create-react app](https://create-react-app.dev/).

 ### Running the application